SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-23.md

 - To create a full config_file "ansible-config init --disabled > ansible.cfg"
 - We should not restart the service unnecessarily in production env, only do when it is required.
 - If you want to run a particular task, then we use Tags.
+- Passwords will not work in ansible.cfg file, you can give in the inventory.ini